 Emus are a bit slower than ostriches, running at top speeds of 30 miles per hour.
 Ostriches have long tendons in their feet that allow them to run up to 45 miles per hour!

-As we discussed above, ostriches sometimes have white wing tips and females have dark brown feathers.
+As we discussed above, male ostriches have white wing tips and females have dark brown feathers.
 They might also have white bellies.
-Emus, on the other hand, are dark all over.
+Emus, on the other hand, is dark all over.
 Emu females grow black feathers on their heads and the bare skin on their heads turns blue during mating season.